-For information and advice visit the cancer information centres at Withington, Oldham, Salford or Macclesfield.
+For information and advice visit the cancer information centres at Withington, Oldham or Salford.
 Opening times can vary, please check before making a special journey.

-Contact The Christie Hotline for urgent support and specialist advice The Christie Hotline: 0161 446 3658
+Contact The Christie Hotline for urgent support and specialist advice

+The Christie Hotline: 0161 446 3658